What Is Traditional Cataract Surgery?

 Patients are encouraged to sleep, eat healthy meals, and drink plenty of water while in recovery.
 If you feel up to it, you can take short walks indoors, listen to music, or watch TV after your procedure in Bloomington, IN.
 You can usually go back to work soon after cataract removal if your job is not too strenuous.

 Does insurance cover traditional cataract surgery?

 Many health insurance companies cover traditional cataract surgery, but it depends on your coverage and individual plan.
 Our clinic can help you figure out your coverage and out-of-pocket costs.
 We strive to provide quality care at a reasonable price, which is why we are always transparent about our costs.
 We also take different forms of payment to make treatment affordable.

 Say Goodbye to Cataracts

 For patients of The Eye Center of Southern Indiana, our top priority is preserving your eyesight and overall ocular health.
 All of us are here to help you understand and obtain all the eye care you might require.
-If you have been diagnosed with cataracts or have noticed cloudiness in your vision, reach out to our Bloomington, IN office to plan an evaluation with R. Daniel Grossman, M.D., and learn about your options.
+If you have been diagnosed with cataracts or have noticed cloudiness in your vision, reach out to our Bloomington, IN office to plan an evaluation with one of our skilled physicians and learn about your options.